andob/rapidroid/README.md

-# SLCD4A - Simple Lightweight Concurrency Design Patterns For Android
+# rapidroid = rapid + android - Simple Lightweight Concurrency Design Patterns For Android

 Some concurrency design patterns I use in my Android projects.